• Skip to primary navigation

 Cherry sauce for desserts

-Fresh cherry sauce makes a tasty topping for cheesecakes, ice cream and other desserts and can be prepared in only a few minutes.
+Cherry compote is made using fresh cherries and makes a tasty topping for cheesecakes, ice cream, scones and cakes.
+It also pairs well with savoury dishes such as nut roast and burgers and can be prepared in a few minutes.

 5 from 1 vote